 The 2020 themes for the Sciences Po exam have been announced.

-Maybe some of you are interested in getting straight to work, and that’s a great idea.
+Maybe some of you are interested in getting straight to work, and that is a great idea.

-That’s why we’ve put together a mini-bibliographyof 3 books to read, which will allow you to tackle this new theme of Revolutions (which we’re sure will come back in 2021)
+That is why we have put together a mini-bibliography of three books to read, which will allow you to tackle this new theme of Revolutions (which were sure will come back in 2021).

-Without further ado, here are the 3 books we recommend you read on the theme of Revolutions to prepare for the 2020 Sciences Po exam.
+Without further ado, here are the 3 books we recommend you read on Revolutions to prepare for the 2020 Sciences Po exam.

 This book has the advantage of addressing both revolt and revolution as its main subject.
 It uses historical, philosophical and General Knowledge references to propose several visions around the theme of the Revolt and the Revolution.
 Beware, the work itself is a classic, and proposes a biased vision of the previous visions, it is this reading grid that you will have to grasp, which makes the work extremely interesting.

 - What Is the Third Estate – Abbé Sieyès

 Reads very quickly.
 And yet, it is one of the fundamentals of the French Revolution in the history of political ideas.
 It is a work that is appreciated at Sciences Po and that is studied there.